Inner bounds via simultaneous decoding in quantum network information theory: Broadcast channel

 Similarly, $ \E_{\cC'}[\Pr[\mbox{Charlie's error}]] \leq 2^{11} \epsilon^{1/3}. $ Thus, there is an augmented codebook $\cC'$ such that sum of Bob's and Charlie's average decoding errors is at most $2^{12} \epsilon^{1/3}$.
 The average probability that at least one of Bob or Charlie err for $\cC'$ is thus seen to be at most $2^7 \epsilon^{1/6}$ using Fact~\ref{fact:gentle}.
 This finishes the proof of one-shot Marton's inner bound with common message. \end{proof}

-A similar proof as above combined with {\em position based coding} technique of Anshu, Jain and Warsi~\cite{anshu:broadcast} can be used to obtain a one-shot Marton's inner bound with common message for sending classical information through an entanglement assisted broadcast channel.
-Earlier, Anshu et al.~\cite{anshu:broadcast} had shown the achievability of a one-shot Marton's bound without common message. \begin{theorem}[Entanglement assisted one-shot Marton, common message] Let $\chan: X \rightarrow Y_1 Y_2$ be a quantum broadcast channel.
+A similar proof as above combined with {\em position based coding} technique of Anshu, Jain and Warsi~\cite{anshu:broadcast} can be used to obtain a one-shot Marton's inner bound with common message for sending classical information through an entanglement assisted broadcast channel (see Figure~\ref{fig:broadcastassisted}).
+Earlier, Anshu, Jain and Warsi~\cite{anshu:broadcast} had shown the achievability of a one-shot Marton's bound without common message. \begin{theorem}[Ent. assist. one-shot Marton, com. msg.]
+Let $\chan: X \rightarrow Y_1 Y_2$ be a quantum broadcast channel.
 Let $\cU_0, \cU_1$, $\cU_2$ be three new Hilbert spaces and $\psi^{U_0 U_1 U_2 X}$ be a quantum state which is classical on $U_0$.
 Consider the classical quantum state

-Let $R_0$, $R_1$, $R_2$, $\epsilon$, $\delta$ be such that
+Let $R_0$, $R_1$, $R_2$, $\epsilon$ be such that